 - Hey!
 I'm Shannon.
-I live in Dallas-Fort Worth Metroplex with my husband, Steve.
-Expect to see a lot of pictures and posts about our adventures, our dogs, family, photography, crafting, politics, vegetarianism, and animal rights.
+I live in Cleveland, Ohio with my husband, Steve.
 To find the long version click here.

 Category Archives: dogs

 The good parts: Gas was $2.99 that week!
 But we do live in Texas so we get to pay cheaper gas prices than the rest of the country.
 And that Epiphanie Lyric even snuck its way into this layout too (i think its in the next 2 to be honest!).

 The middle parts: I was gearing up to head to Ohio and working my butt off to get things ready at work for my departure so a camera wasn’t always in hand and I didn’t want to take pictures with life being so frantic.

 The bad parts: Steve and I also weren’t feeling well so we spent some time together snuggled up on the couch watching movies.
 Somehow a few super depressing documentaries (Hello, Gasland and HBO’s One Nation Under Dog) snuck in there.
 I cried at the end of Gasland and I didn’t even watch Dogs but read about it and I am still tortured by it.
 Its depressing but they are extremely education (and unbiased politcally!)
 And I think people need to really know whats happening out there, even if its hard to watch. !
 And Please fight fracking and spay/neuter your dogs (and cats!).